 What is the minimum massage training I need to practice in Maryland?

-Maryland requires 500 hours of training (including 100 hours of Anatomy and Physiology) from an approved school and passing the NCBTM, NCBTMB or the MBLEx exam.
-Anne Arundel Community College's certificate or degree programs satisfy the requirements to sit for these exams and apply to become a massage professional in Maryland.
+Maryland requires 600 hours of training (including 100 hours of Anatomy and Physiology) from an approved school and passing a board approved licensing exam ( MBLEx ).
+Anne Arundel Community College's certificate or degree programs satisfy the requirements to sit for this exam and apply to become a massage professional in Maryland.

 AACC massage program graduates have enjoyed one of the highest pass rates in Maryland as well as nationally.